 - Pride in one’s work

-Assumptions of equity theory in business applications
+Assumptions in business applications

 The critical assumptions of equity theory, when applied to business applications, are as follows-